Treaty of Bassein (1802)

-The Treaty of Bassein was a pact between the English East India Company and Baji Rao II, the Maratha confederacy's Peshwa, it was signed on 31 December 1802 after the Battle of Poona, at the present day Bassein (Vasai).
+The Treaty of Bassein was a pact between the British East India Company and Baji Rao II, the peshwa of the Maratha Confederacy.
+It was signed on 31 December 1802 after the Battle of Poona, in present-day Bassein (Vasai).
 The treaty was a decisive step in the dissolution of the Maratha Empire, which led to the East India Company's annexation of the empire's territories in western India in 1818.

-On 13 May 1803, Baji Rao II was restored as Peshwa under the protection of the East India Company and Peshwa had thus become a client ruler of the British.
-The treaty led to expansion of the Company rule over the Indian subcontinent.
-However, the treaty was not acceptable to all Marathas chieftains, and resulted in the Second Anglo-Maratha War.
+On 13 May 1803, Baji Rao II was restored as peshwa under the protection of the East India Company and so had become a British client ruler.
+The treaty led to the expansion of Company rule over the Indian subcontinent.
+However, the treaty was not acceptable to all Maratha chieftains and resulted in the Second Anglo-Maratha War.

 Terms

 The terms of the treaty entailed the following: